Food & Drink

 sip at the signal box – folkestone harbour

 Perri Johnson and Brad Cheeseman are no strangers to Folkestone Harbour.
-They opened the hugely successful Queso Hombre in spring 2024 and are now realising their dreams of a café focusing on the best coffee, splendid cakes, sumptuous sandwiches and decadent treats to eat in or take away.
+They opened the hugely successful Queso Hombre in spring 2024 and then took on SIP at The Signal Box in March 2025.
+In 2026, their new extension allows for more seating and servings of afternoon tea.
+Their dreams of a café focusing on the best coffee, splendid cakes, sumptuous sandwiches and decadent treats to eat in or take away have blossomed.
 When the duo found out the Signal Box at Folkestone Harbour was needing a new tenant, it only took a short conversation over a bottle of wine to form their plan.
 The rest, as they say… they told Folkelife all about it.

 Perri: “It was one of those times when it didn’t take long to decide this is what we wanted to do.
 We had peeped in here a couple of years ago when it was vacant and thought then it would be a fantastic place to have but it wasn’t the right time.
 What I love about the Signal Box is the location, the history, the feel of the building, it’s got so much character.
 It lends itself to being a place where people can pop in for a coffee and cake to take away, or to sit down for a longer stay and enjoy the views.
 And the views are stunning.”